From a Lifetime of Reading

 The flip-side of that 45 (remember them?) was this song.
-Not a hit, but it still rattles around in my head every once in a while, particularly when I am in danger of replicating his actions.
+Not a hit, but it still rattles around in my head every once in a while, particularly when I am in danger of doing something of a similar nature.

 - sung by the Chad Mitchell Trio